 As I continue working away on Barbara’s biography (and have therefore temporarily placed blog entries on hold until I have finished), I wanted to honor her birthday in some way.
 Please enjoy these newly added photographs, along with some quotes from Miss La Marr herself.

-Once, when queried about her five marriages and myriad love affairs, Barbara responded, “One loves to live only because one lives to love.”
+Once, when queried about her myriad marriages and love affairs, Barbara responded, “One loves to live only because one lives to love.”

-Barbara’s desire to fully embrace life, and her tendency to live primarily in the moment, often undermined her sense of reason.
+Barbara’s tendency to live in the moment and her desire to fully embrace life often undermined her sense of reason.
 “I cannot afford the luxury of regret or remorse,” she declared.
 (Photograph by Russell Ball.)

 One of Barbara’s cherished ambitions was, as she put it, “to be a great tragedienne and wield a dagger.”
 (Photograph by Milton Brown, circa 1921-22.)

-Barbara first became known to filmgoers through her portrayals of adventuresses and vamps—mysterious, wicked women highly adept at manipulating men.
-Initially, she didn’t mind such typecasting.
+Barbara first became known to filmgoers through her portrayals of vamps—mysterious, wicked women adept at manipulating men.
+She initially welcomed such typecasting.
 “Part of the joy in being a woman,” she teased, “is to exercise fascinations on the male.”
 (Photograph by Milton Brown.
 Barbara is wearing one of her costumes from The Prisoner of Zenda ).

-Contrary to Barbara’s vamp image were her tender heart, considerate nature, and strong work ethic.
-She was well-liked by directors, film crews, and fellow actors alike.
-Ramon Novarro, her co-star in three films, credited her with being his favorite person to work with.
-Barbara insisted, “Artistic temperament is bunk.”
+Contrary to Barbara’s vamp image, she was a tenderhearted, considerate, hardworking woman, well-liked by directors, film crews, and her fellow actors.
+“Artistic temperament is bunk,” she insisted.
 (Photograph taken on the set of Thy Name Is Woman .
 Pictured with Barbara are [left to right] director Fred Niblo and co-stars Wallace MacDonald, Ramon Novarro, and William V. Mong.)

 Barbara eventually sought to shed her image as one of the screen’s leading temptresses.
 Yet, despite having won acclaim for the sympathetic, “human” characters she played in several films, she was continually steered into what she came to regard as non-dimensional vamp roles.
 Such roles had cinched her stardom, but ultimately destroyed her career as the public tired of vamps.
 Plagued by weakening health, Barbara determined to prove herself and resurrect her career.
 “I’m down, but not licked,” she contended just before her final film went into production.
 “The pageant they put me into almost snuffed me out, but I’m fighting for a chance to forget those idiotic pearl headdresses and feather fans…I hold the opinion that [acting] is something an actress should do.”
 (Film poster for The Girl from Montmartre, released the day after Barbara’s death in 1926.)